plabayo/learn-rust-101/README.md

 - Make desktop apps using web tech (think Electron, but better): [GitHub - tauri-apps/tauri: Build smaller, faster, and more secure desktop applications with a web frontend](https://github.com/tauri-apps/tauri);
 - Very popular and fast front-end framework for Rust: [GitHub - yewstack/yew: Rust / Wasm framework for building client web apps](https://github.com/yewstack/yew)
 - Another front-end framework: [GitHub - chinedufn/percy: Build frontend browser apps with Rust + WebAssembly](https://github.com/chinedufn/percy).
 Supports server side rendering.
 - Yet another front-end framework: [GitHub - sycamore-rs/sycamore](https://github.com/sycamore-rs/sycamore): A library for creating reactive web apps in Rust and WebAssembly
+- If you are looking for a complete framework you  might want to give <https://github.com/framesurge/perseus> achance, it builds on top of Sycamore;
 - Exciting new and very fast front-end framework: [GitHub - leptos-rs/leptos: Build fast web applications with Rust](https://github.com/leptos-rs/leptos).
 - Another front-end framework (or perhaps rather a GUI framework) that you might want to know about is Dioxus (<https://dioxuslabs.com/>) which is made not only for web-apps, but also with CLI, mobile and Desktop in mind.
 - Also a pretty nice front-end framework: [GitHub - framesurge/perseus: A state-driven web development framework for Rust with full support for server-side rendering and static generation](https://github.com/framesurge/perseus).